theshorttamperedclavier/theshorttamperedclavier.github.io/about.md

 **Aalok Sathe** I am a student at the
 [University of Richmond, VA](http://richmond.edu).
 I'm majoring in computer science and cognitive science, and minoring in math and linguistics.
-I am interested in math, machines, linguistics, philosophy, neuroscience, football (soccer) and music (in no particular order), among other things.
-I am a FOSS enthusiast.
-I have undergone training in Indian classical music as a vocalist for about ten years and plan to get introduced to Western classical music during my college years.
+I'm interested in math, machines, linguistics, philosophy, neuroscience, football (soccer) and music (in no particular order), among other things.
+I'm a FOSS enthusiast.
+I have undergone training in Indian classical music as a vocalist for about ten years.
 I find organization within nature, and systems of all kinds, fascinating -- the complex human brain, computers, human society, the universe, to name a few.
 For more, you can visit my [webpage](https://aalok-sathe.github.io).